Saint of the Day for 1 January

 Liturgical Calendar

-1 January: Solemnity of the Blessed Virgin Mary, the Mother of God The Octave Day of Christmas
+1 January: Solemnity of Mary, the Holy Mother of God The Octave Day of the Nativity of the Lord

 Solemnity